 Areas of Expertise: History

-Lucy is a social and cultural historian specialising in late 19th and 20th century British gender history, the history of race relations, and the history of sexuality.
+Lucy is a Professor of Social and Cultural History specialising in late 19th and 20th century British history of gender, race and sexuality.
 She is the MA History Course Leader and a member of our Labour History Research Unit.

 Before joining Anglia Ruskin in 2013, Lucy was Reader in History at London Metropolitan University, where she ran an MA in Women’s History.

 Lucy currently teaches on the modules: